markliu2013/bookkeeping/README.md

 - Help - [https://help.moneywhere.com](https://help.moneywhere.com)

-You can download the jar file from release page, then use javar -jar to run it.
+You can download the jar file from [https://github.com/markliu2013/bookkeeping/releases/tag/v1.0.0](release page), then use javar -jar to run it.

 ## Features